YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 **final conclusion**

-I think design2 needs to be though through more.
+I think design2 needs to be thought through more.
 However design3 could, and in my opinion should, be implemented on a much shorter timescale.